About the Talk

 A day in the life of a smart city

-Prof. Julie A. McCann, Professor of Computer Systems, Department of Computing - Imperial College London, will lead the 2022 Talk.
+Prof. Julie A. McCann, Professor of Computer Systems, Department of Computing - Imperial College London, led the 2022 Talk.

 Date: Monday 21 February 2022 | Location: London